NishanthGV747/Free-code-camp-python-challenges/README.md

 Attribution
 This repository contains my own solutions to Python Challenges.
 Problems prompts are based on the FreeCodeCamp curriculum, which is licensed under CC BY-SA 4.0.
-Unless otherwise noted, problem descriptions are summarized in my own wods, and all cdode soltuions are my original work.
+Unless otherwise noted, problem descriptions are summarized in my own words, and all code solutions are my original work.